Best Axe For Kindling – Ultimate Buyer Guide & Reviews (2022)

-How to split kindling
+How to split kindling ?

-Another method involves using a massive axe with a short handle instead of a light axe.
-Light axes strike the wood at high speed to split it while more massive axes give the same splitting power at a slow pace.
+Another method involves using a massive axe with a short handle instead of a light one.
+Light axes strike the wood at high speed to split it while more massive tools give the same splitting power at a slow pace.

-How to split kindling with a hatchet
+How to split kindling with a hatchet ?

-Do not chop wood directly on the ground the hatchet hits the ground and gets damaged if you miss.
+Do not chop wood directly on the ground because the hatchet hits the ground and gets damaged if you miss.
 Aiming for the corner of the log instead of middle helps where the log is more likely to split instead of the hatchet getting stuck in it.

-A better and quick way to make kindling is to split dry, straight and well-seasoned logs that have an even grain, without any knots.
-Tie it at the base, just below halfway, with an old rope or piece of bicycle inner tube, and place on the splitting block.
+A better and quick way to make kindling is to split dry, straight and well-seasoned logs that have an even grain without any knots.
+Tie it at the base, just below halfway, with an old rope or piece of bicycle inner tube and place on the splitting block.

 Now place the axe blade onto the log, and drive it in using a heavy, wooden mallet.
 Twist the handle to split the log down its length and repeat to make slices at every inch or so.
 The rope holds the kindling together without any pieces flying around.